CEC Health Center – Health Care Bethpage

 Health Care Bethpage

-The Charles Evans Center, Health Care Bethpage, is licensed by the NYS Department of Health, the NYS Office of Mental Health and the NYS Office of Addiction Services and Supports and is supported by Nassau County Department of Human Services.
+The CEC Health Center, Health Care Bethpage, is licensed by the NYS Department of Health, the NYS Office of Mental Health and the NYS Office of Addiction Services and Supports and is supported by Nassau County Department of Human Services.

 Common Conditions Treated By A Neurologist